zuruoke/watermark-removal/README.md

       !git clone https://github.com/zuruoke/watermark-removal

+- Change Directory to the repo

+      !cd watermark-removal

 - Since Google Colab uses the latest Tensorflow 2x version and this project uses 1.15.0, downgrade to Tensorflow 1.15.0 version and restart the runtime, (`although the new version of Google Colab does not need you to restart the runtime`).

       !pip install tensorflow==1.15.0